arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

 ---
 ![Happy mothers day note with flowers](/img/mothersday.jpg)

+****

+****

-**Message:** Well engineered tests are critical to ensuring that your production code remains maintainable.
+**Message:** If you're struggling with tests that are hard to understand or maintain, engineering patterns may be your path to maintainable production software.

 **Why can it be a problem:** It can happen that as your team adapts to change, your code needs to adapt significantly to its new context.
-This can reduce result in the feedback equivalent of a Christmas tree, all green and red, probably mostly red
+Your hundreds or thousands of tests can reduce confidence and result in the feedback equivalent of a Christmas tree (All green and red, probably mostly red).

-**Surprising fact:** Testing behaviours and use of good engineering patterns in your tests can ensure your tests are robust to change and remain the guardians of your production application.
+**Surprising fact:** The use of some good engineering patterns in your tests can ensure your tests are robust to change and remain the guardians of your confidence and production software.

-**What you'll take away:** We'll discuss some of the common indicators that you might see in your project and two critical things that can be done early to reduce their impact.
-It's never too late to start introducing these concepts even if your application is mature.
+**What you'll take away:** We'll discuss some of the common indicators that you might see in your project and some critical things that can be done early to reduce their impact.
+It's never too late to start introducing these concepts even if your software is mature.

-**I am passionate about this because:** Tests can become an impediment and people blame the tests instead of identifying the grassroots engineering decisions that would make their lives easier.
+**I am passionate about this because:** I am excited about software and the delight that it brings everyone who interacts with it, including end users, operators and the developers.

 **outline**